meithecatte/miniforth/README.md

 ## Free bytes

-At this moment, not counting the `55 AA` signature at the end, **501** bytes are used, leaving 9 byte for any potential improvements.
+At this moment, not counting the `55 AA` signature at the end, **504** bytes are used, leaving 6 bytes for any potential improvements.

 *Thanks to Ilya Kurdyukov for saving **20** bytes!*

 If a feature is strongly desirable, potential tradeoffs include:

  - 12 bytes: Remove the `emit` word.
- - 8 bytes: Don't push the addresses of variables kept by self-modifying code.
-This essentially changes the API with each edit.
+ - 9 bytes: Don't push the addresses of variables kept by self-modifying code.
+This essentially changes the API with each edit (NOTE: it's 9 bytes because this makes it beneficial to keep `>IN` in the literal field of an instruction).

 [FORTH]: https://en.wikipedia.org/wiki/Forth_(programming_language)